What is ADU and Why It’s the best investment you should consider?

 What is ADU?

 An accessory dwelling unit is essentially a secondary housing structure constructed on a single-family residential lot.
 In simpler terms, it is an additional small house that you can build on your property.
-In fact, despite its convoluted name, an ADU is just that, a small house.
+In fact, despite its convoluted name, it is a small house.
 It even goes by other names; granny unit, granny flat, in-law suite, in-law cottage, mother-in-law apartment, or secondary dwelling unit, among others.

-Interior – Built in the primarily dwelling, these ADUs are typically converted basements, garages, or attics.
+Interior ADU – Built in the primarily dwelling, these are typically converted basements, garages, or attics.

-Attached – These are structurally added ADUs that often “bump out” from the sides of homes or are built above garages.
+Attached ADU – These are structurally added that often “bump out” from the sides of homes or are built above garages.

-Detached – ADUs that are built separately from the main housing structure, these are usually small cottages in backyards or additions to detached garages.
+Detached ADU – Built separately from the main housing structure, these are usually small cottages in backyards or additions to detached garages.

-Deciding to build an ADU and choosing its structure is entirely within the homeowner’s discretion.
-While accessory dwelling unit California construction ordinances initially made the process a little tricky, Governor Jerry Brown recently signed 3 ADU California bills back in 2016 in order to address the statewide housing crisis.
+Deciding to build and choosing its structure is entirely within the homeowner’s discretion.
+While construction ordinances initially made the process a little tricky, Governor Jerry Brown recently signed 3 ADU California bills back in 2016 in order to address the statewide housing crisis.
 These bills not only made the application process easier, but also made the state government regulation over parking, construction, and lot coverage more lax.

 The recently passed bills are as follows: